-Before-and-after satellite photos of Camp Mystic, Kerr County show devastation of Texas floods
+Before-and-after photos of Camp Mystic, Kerr County show devastation 1 week after deadly floods

-Satellite imagery taken on Wednesday shows the devastating aftermath of the Fourth of July floods in Texas.
+Satellite imagery and photos taken this week show the devastating aftermath of the Fourth of July floods in Texas.

 The looped video below includes images of Camp Mystic near Hunt, Texas, where 27 girls and counselors were swept away early Friday morning by a flooded Guadalupe River.